bioinformed/glu-genetics/docs/modules/qc/concordance.rst

-COMPKEY                 locus name of comparison genotype CONCORD                 count of concordant genotypes DISCORD_HET_HET         count of discordant genotypes where both reference and comparison are heterozygous DISCORD_HET_HOM         count of discordant genotypes where the reference is heterzygous and comparison is homozygous DISCORD_HOM_HET         count of discordant genotypes where the reference is homozygous and comparison is heterozygous DISCORD_HOM_HOM         count of discordant genotypes where both reference and comparison are homozygous CONCORDANCE_RATE        genotype concordance rate between reference and comparison for samples
+COMPKEY                 locus name of comparison genotype CONCORD                 count of concordant genotypes DISCORD_HET_HET         count of discordant genotypes where both reference and comparison are heterozygous DISCORD_HET_HOM         count of discordant genotypes where the reference is heterozygous and comparison is homozygous DISCORD_HOM_HET         count of discordant genotypes where the reference is homozygous and comparison is heterozygous DISCORD_HOM_HOM         count of discordant genotypes where both reference and comparison are homozygous CONCORDANCE_RATE        genotype concordance rate between reference and comparison for samples